reshmabidikar/slate/source/includes/_tag.md

 # Tag

 A tag is a label that may be attached to almost any resource.
+While custom fields allow you to attach `{key, value}` pairs to various objects in the system, single values can also be attached to various objects in the system by using tags.
 There are two categories of tags: `System Tags` and `User Tags`.

+* `System Tags`: These are interpreted by the system to change its behavior.
+Certain tags can only be attached to specific resource types -- e.g `Account`.
+In order to distinguish them from the user tags, the system tags are uppercase symbols.
+* `User Tags`: These are defined by the user for any desired purpose and are **not** interpreted by the system and can be anything as long as it a lowercase symbol.
+For example, `good_customer` could be a tag that can be attached to a customer `Account`. `User Tags` must be defined using the [Tag Definition](tag-definition.html) APIs.
+These tags may be attached to almost any resource type.

 Kill Bill provides a small set of predefined `System Tags` that affect the behavior of the system.
 For example, `AUTO_PAY_OFF` prevents the system from initiating automatic payment of an invoice. `System Tags` may be attached only to specific resource types, and most (including `AUTO_PAY_OFF`) apply only to `Accounts`.